 Here are 60 zero or low waste gift ideas.

 1. Here's my first advice: Skip the card.
 Greeting cards are a waste of paper (And Trees) TBH.
 It is something you spend anywhere from $1 - $10 and it goes straight to the trash.
 If you don't want to handmade one then try Seedy cards which is a good option since it's seed paper so people can plant it, or if it gets "lost in the woods" it won't harm the environment and instead grow either herbs or flowers.
+An option for Holiday cards as suggested by Julia Burrel @thecrazynoplasticlady is Paper Culture, a sustainable company that plants a tree for every order.

 2. Homemade Brownies nicely packed in cardboard boxes or paper bags with a cute burlap or jute bow.